 Is the program all online?

 The courses are online, and students will not have to log on at a certain time of day.
-Students will complete 360 practicum hours in their local areas for the Health Systems Leadership and Nurse Educator tracks and 600 hours in the Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner tracks.
+Students will complete 360 practicum hours in their local areas for the Health Systems Leadership option and 600 hours in the Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner options.
 Additional on-campus, weekend immersions are required.